 Sure, Tinder is focused primarily on photos.
 But here’s the thing – studies have shown that users who have a Tinder bio get more matches than users who don’t.
 And that’s particularly true for guys – it increases the match rate by a factor of 4.

-Activities like yoga, surfing, hiking, running imply you’re active and physically fit.
+Activities like yoga, surfing, hiking, running imply you’re active and physically fit, and they also make great fodder for a Tinder conversation.

 This example of a good Tinder profile for guys illustrates how to showcase your best traits in an attractive way: